course-details-portlet

 Knowledge:

-1. The candidate has in-depth knowledge of management and organizational change in a Norwegian context, where principles such as participation and shared decision-making, are central components.
+1. The candidate has in-depth knowledge of management and organizational change in a Norwegian context, where principles such as employee participation and co-determination are central components.

-2. The candidate has advanced knowledge of change readiness, implementation theoretical perspectives, and their implications for managing change processes in complex organizations.
+2. The candidate has advanced knowledge of resistance of and readiness for change, implementation theoretical perspectives, and their implications for managing innovation and change processes in complex organizations.

 Skills: